 “We know that people are formed by the light and air, by their inherited traits, and their actions.
 We can tell from appearance the work someone does or does not do; we can read in his face whether he is happy or troubled,”

 — August Sander from “Man of the Twentieth Century

 Surfland is an on-going series of direct positive, tintype portraits of surfers.
 The photographs are a unique blending of subject matter and photographic technique.
 I work with large-format cameras and the historic wet-plate collodion process that must be prepared and developed on location.
 The raw quality and immediacy of collodion suits my subject matter, giving it a distinctive appearance and echoing important traditions of nineteenth-century anthropological photography.

 As I work in the public eye, my project involves a piece of performance.
 All aspects of my process take place out in the open for all to see.
 In a days work, I meet and photograph many of my subjects by chance, exploring the juncture between land and sea.
 Surfers are an integral part of this liminal state.
 I am fascinated by the physical and poetic way that they inhabit their watery landscapes.

-The photographs in this series were shot in Australia, Uruguay, England, France and on both coasts of the United States: Montauk’s Ditch Plains on the East Coast as well as Malibu, Del Mar and Rincon beaches in California.
+The photographs in this series were shot in Australia, Uruguay, England, France and on both coasts of the United States and Hawaii.
 Surfland is a chronicle and celebration of the fascinating denizens of regional surf spots across the globe.